cs0320-f23/term-project-mmateoss-Awang299-azchen-hchen187/README.md

 ## Accessibility

     .
-We paid attention to accessibility when working on this project...
+We paid attention to accessibility when working on this project.
+Some specific choices that we implemented are the following:
+        .

+        .

+        .

+        .